 To reach Zimbabwe, we cross ON FOOT the “Victoria Falls Bridge”, one of the most spectacular border crossings in the world, where the old colonial road crosses the Zambezi River Gorge, affording great views of the falls and rainforest.
 Bungy jumping and white water rafting are available for the dare-devils ….
 But you have to sign a waiver first!!!!

 After border formalities, we’ll tour the Zimbabwean side of the falls, encompassing the widest parts of the Victoria Falls.
-If you want to take a helicopter ride, we’ll do that in Zimbabwe too!!
+If you want to take an unforgettable helicopter ride, we’ll do that in Zimbabwe too!!

-The day will be yours to enjoy as you like most, so that you can end the trip feeling exhilarated and wanting to come back for more!!!
+The morning is yours to enjoy as you like most, so that you can end the trip feeling exhilarated and wanting to come back for more!!!

 If you wish to spend the weekend in Jo’burg, before or after the tour, we will help you make the arrangements!!